Table of Contents

 Mechanisms of Urban Flooding

-• Heat island effect: Urban heat islands can intensify thunderstorms, leading to more concentrated rainfall events.
-Research shows that large cities like Bangkok receive 5–10% more rainfall than surrounding rural areas due to this effect.
+- Urban heat island effect: The concentration of concrete and asphalt in cities raises temperatures, which can intensify local thunderstorms and lead to more frequent and intense rainfall events.
+Studies have shown that cities such as Bangkok receive 5–10% more rainfall than surrounding rural areas due to this phenomenon.

 Bangkok’s Sinking Situation